vinaycreations/vinaycreations.github.io/project2.md

 - **Percentage Ending in Profit:** 90.03% of the simulations resulted in a gain.
 This indicates that this trader's strategy has a positive expectancy and a higher chance of yielding gains than losses.

-- **Largest Equity Drawdown:** The largest recorded drawdown of 32.81% indicates the maximum loss experienced during the worst-performing simulation.
+- **Max Equity Drawdown:** The max drawdown of 32.81% indicates the loss experienced during the worst-performing simulation.
 It is essential for traders to be aware of such potential risks so they can dynamically adjust position sizing and risk management techniques to mitigate substantial drawdown periods.

-- **Largest Equity Gain:** The largest gain of 76% showcases the best-case scenario for the trader, reflecting the potential for a strong return when trade conditions are favorable.
+- **Max Equity Gain:** The max gain of 76% showcases the best-case scenario for the trader, reflecting the potential for a strong return when trade conditions are favorable.
 This result emphasizes the upside potential of the strategy when executed correctly under ideal market conditions.

 - **95% Confidence Interval of Ending Equity:** The range of $9,100 to $14,800 represents the expected bounds within which the trader's account equity is likely to end up, with 95% certainty, after completing the set number of trades.
 This interval helps the trader understand the variability of their strategy in the long run.